 It was a perfect moment.
 The night got silly of course.
 We danced our socks off in the woods until the three of us were headed back to our tents, arm in arm, as the sun rose.
 It just felt like the perfect day, at the perfect festival.
 I’m looking forward to Latitude 2021 with all my heart.
 The freedom of walking around that beautiful site, the energy blasting from every stage and the joy of being surrounded by friends.

-Latitude 2021 will return to Henham Park on 22nd-25th July, with headliners Lewis Capaldi, Bastille and many more.
+Latitude 2021 will return to Henham Park on 22nd-25th July.
 Tickets are on sale now.